thomasklemm/tweetbox/README.md

   * Download this repo as a ZIP-File, extract it, rename the folder and `cd` to it.
   * `git init`, `git add .` and `git commit -m "First commit"`.
   * Create your own project on Github, add the remote as `origin`. and push for the first time
-  * Globally replace `Selfstarter` (case-sensitive, the current application name) with your app name (every texteditor should offer a case-sensitive find-and-replace option).
+  * Globally replace `Starter` (case-sensitive, the current application name) with your app name (every texteditor should offer a case-sensitive find-and-replace option).
   * Go through all files, especially config files, and name your database and session stores correctly.
   * Create your db with `rake db:create`.
   * Run `rails generate figaro:install` and add a `SECRET_TOKEN: random_string` to the generated `config/application.yml` file holding environment variables (this file is not checked into version control).